-There are so many wonderful cordwood accents to the cabin.
+There are so many wonderful and creative cordwood accents in the cabin.

 This cabin has some of the neatest and most artistic cordwood we have ever witnessed.
 It is a credit to Eric & Beth and the friends who helped them.
 They kept the “build” consistently tasteful and attractive.
 Not easy to do when the sunlight is fading, the mosquitoes are biting and there is still a foot of wall to finish:0) Time to fire up the “halogens!”